maros/Zway-ThermostatControl/README.md

 This module requires the Presence module
 (see https://github.com/maros/Zway-Presence), or any other module that behaves the same to be installed first.
-If you dont want to use the given presence module, just must create a virtual switchBinary device, using 'Presence' as a probeTitle and use 'metrics:level' to store the presence mode.
+If you don't want to use the given presence module, just must create a virtual switchBinary device, using 'Presence' as a probeTitle and use 'metrics:mode' to store the presence mode.
 The module should also emit events on switching modes (see Events)

 ## unitTemperature